Marine wildlife recovery centre in the Balearic Islands

 PROYECT RAJIBAL

-Since its creation, the COFIB Marine Fauna Department has been growing in staff and resources to develop different conservation and research projects with endangered marine fauna, and in 2021 it started a project to monitor elasmobranch populations in the Balearic Islands.
+Since its creation, the COFIB Marine Fauna Department has been growing in staff and resources to develop different conservation and research projects with endangered marine fauna, and in 2021 it began a project to monitor elasmobranch populations in the Balearic Islands.

 The project, called RAJIBAL, consists of studying some species of threatened sharks and rays, which are present in our waters and for which there is not much information available.
 At the moment, the target species are the manta ray (Gymnura altavela) and the white ray (Rostroraja alba).
 Through transects with diving and snorkeling equipment, the use of visual tags and acoustic telemetry, seabed surveying with an ROV, collaboration with diving centers and work with the fishing sector, valuable information is being collected on their populations and their distribution areas, which can be very useful for the conservation of these and other species.